inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/rtdd.md

 ## P﻿artners

 {% imageAndText "/uploads/boris-vukovic.png", "head and shoulder image of Boris Vukovic", "", "left", "center" %}

-### The Canadian Accessibility Network & Accessibility Institute: Boris Vukovic
+### Boris Vukovic : The Canadian Accessibility Network & Accessibility Institute

 The Canadian Accessibility Network under the leadership of the Accessibility Institute at Carleton University is mandated to bring organizations together to facilitate partnerships in specific collaboration areas under each of the five overarching domains: Research, Design and Innovation, Education and Training, Policy, Employment and Community Engagement.  \
 **About Boris’s role with RtDD:** Contribute insights regarding motivations and challenges facing the accessibility field in Canada.
 Assist in obtaining input from accessibility professionals.
 {% endimageAndText %}

 {% imageAndText "/uploads/christopher-sutton.png", "head and shoulder image of Christopher Sutton ", "", "left", "center" %}

-### Wavefront Centre for Communication Accessibility : Christopher Sutton
+### Christopher Sutton : Wavefront Centre for Communication Accessibility

 Wavefront Centre for Communication Accessibility, an institute of the Deaf and Hard of Hearing, envisions a society where Deaf, Hard of Hearing and Hearing people can interact freely without communication barriers.
 Our mission is to serve Deaf and Hard of Hearing individuals, their families and the community by delivering innovative programs, products and solutions to achieve full communication accessibility. \
 **About Christopher’s role with RtDD :** Recruit members who are Deaf and hard of hearing to participate in co-design.
 Help disseminate project drafts for review and feedback.
 Evaluate the accessibility of the research process for persons who are Deaf and hard of hearing.
 Review project outputs.
 {% endimageAndText %}

 {% imageAndText "/uploads/emile-tompa.png", "head and shoulder image of Emile Tompa ", "", "left", "center" %}

-### Inclusive Design for Employment Access / Institute for Work and Health, McMaster University : Emile Tompa
+### Emile Tompa : Inclusive Design for Employment Access / Institute for Work and Health, McMaster University

 Inclusive Design for Employment Access (IDEA) is a social innovation laboratory focused on helping create stronger and more diverse labour markets that include persons with disabilities, through knowledge to practice.
 We develop evidence informed tools and resources through co-design with partners that help advance workplace capacity for recruitment, hiring, onboarding, retention, mentorship and promotion of persons with disabilities across the full range of employment opportunities.  \
 **About Emile’s role with Rtdd :** Contribute insights regarding policy, practice, compliance, and effective strategies as they relate to digital accessibility and employment of persons with disabilities.
 {% endimageAndText %}

 {% imageAndText "/uploads/no-image-image.png", "decorative", "", "left", "center" %}